olegpisklov/vue-ssr-simple-setup/README.md

 * _Vuex_ for a state management;
 * _vue-meta_ for metadata management.

-Feel free to use it as a boilerplate for you projects.
+Feel free to use it as a boilerplate for your projects.

 ## Project setup
 ```